 Don’t just turn up; do your research, look on the web and in store at product, brand and competitors, prepare some questions, write them down in a list and tick them oﬀ as, and when, they get answered during the course of the interview.

 If you are too early or late this creates a terrible first impression.
 This is an important meeting, so put some eﬀort into it.
 Ideally arrive 10 minutes early and if you are running late, call.

-Smart business dress does not always mean a suit these days, try to do some research, what is the norm for that company.
-Prepare your clothes, polish your shoes and be smart but comfortable.
-Make sure you are spotlessly clean and tidy, especially finger nails and hair.
-Do not wear too much aftershave, fragrance or overpowering sports rubs.Brush your teeth, wear moderate make up and understated jewellery, nothing that could oﬀend.
+Smart business dress does not always mean a suit these days.
+Do some research and try to find out what is the norm for that company.
+Whatever you wear, make sure it looks well cared for and smart but comfortable.
+Make sure you are spotlessly clean and tidy, especially fingernails and hair.
+Don’t wear too much aftershave or fragrance.Brush your teeth, wear moderate make up and understated jewellery, nothing that could oﬀend.

 Be positive and confident throughout the interview, smile and maintain eye contact.
 In group interviews do not exclude anyone, even if they do not ask any questions, address everyone and make eye contact with everyone.

 FLATTERY AND EGOS

 Even if you are unsure about the company and the position, appear keen and interested as well as focused about the direction of your career.
 Match the interviewer’s style and body language and get them talking about themselves and the business.